-VI.A.2.b).(1).(a) the supervising physician is physically present with the fellow during the key portions of the patient interaction.
+The supervising physician is physically present with the fellow during the key portions of the patient interaction.

+Indirect Supervision

+The supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the fellow for guidance and is available to provide appropriate direct supervision.

+Oversight

-VI.A.2.b).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the fellow for guidance and is available to provide appropriate direct supervision.
-VI.A.2.b).(3) Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
-The program must define when physical presence of a VI.A.2.c) supervising physician is required.
-(Core) VI.A.2.d) The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each fellow must be assigned by the program director and faculty members.
-(Core) The program director must evaluate each fellow's VI.A.2.d).(1) abilities based on specific criteria, guided by the Milestones.
-(Core) VI.A.2.d).(2) Faculty members functioning as supervising physicians must delegate portions of care to fellows based on the needs of the patient and the skills of each fellow.
-(Core) VI.A.2.d).(3) Fellows should serve in a supervisory role to junior fellows and residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
-(Detail) VI.A.2.e) Programs must set guidelines for circumstances and events in which fellows must communicate with the supervising faculty member(s).
-(Core) Each fellow must know the limits of their scope of VI.A.2.e).(1) authority, and the circumstances under which the fellow is permitted to act with conditional independence.
+The supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.

+- 6.8.
+The program must define when physical presence of a supervising physician is required.
+(Core) - 6.9.
+The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each fellow must be assigned by the program director and faculty members.
+(Core) - 6.9.a.
+The program director must evaluate each fellow's abilities based on specific criteria, guided by the Milestones.
+(Core) - 6.9.b.
+Faculty members functioning as supervising physicians must delegate portions of care to fellows based on the needs of the patient and the skills of each fellow.
+(Core)

+- 6.9.c.
+Fellows should serve in a supervisory role to junior fellows and residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
+(Detail) - 6.10.
+Programs must set guidelines for circumstances and events in which fellows must communicate with the supervising faculty member(s).
+(Core) - 6.10.a.
+Each fellow must know the limits of their scope of authority, and the circumstances under which the fellow is permitted to act with conditional independence.
 (Outcome)